-To sell to your audience, you have to place yourself in your customers’ shoes.
+You must place yourself in your customers’ shoes to sell to your audience.
 You need to figure out their needs, interests, and what motivates their buying decision.

 This is only possible when you have detailed buyer personas that specify the characteristics of your ideal customers.

 This blog answers the question, “what is a buyer persona?”, the role they play in improving your marketing efforts, and the content marketing tips you can use for success.